-Problem: Low, spongy brake pedal
+Problem: Low activating brakes and spongy brake pedal

 Solution: RFI is a patented process from Phoenix Systems.
 The Phoenix Injector has been designed to perform RFI as well as pressure and vacuum bleeding.
 To perform RFI follow the steps below:

-7. Once complete check and adjust the master cylinder fluid level and test the pedal.
+6. Once complete check and adjust the master cylinder fluid level and test the pedal.
 If firm, test drive.